 If your dog is able to keep down some water, you can then try offering some clear liquids such as plain Pedialyte, Gatorade, apple juice diluted 50:50 with water, or chicken/beef broth—with no onion or garlic—diluted 50:50 with water.

 Warning!
 Puppies and small dogs tend to dehydrate much more quickly than larger ones.
 Use extra caution on these guys when they get an upset stomach!

 Step 5: Start the Bland Diet

-After the 12-24 hour fast, and there hasn't been any vomiting, and he has been able to keep down small quantities of liquids, you may then offer a bland diet.
+After the 12 to 24-hour fast, if there hasn't been any vomiting, and if he has been able to keep down small quantities of liquids, you may then offer a bland diet.
 A bland diet is a diet that is easy on the dog's stomach, similar to the BRAT diet in humans.

 Bland Diet Recipe

 - Boiled rice

 The recipe must contain 75% boiled white rice, and 25% low-fat protein (the chicken or ground beef).
 The rice is the bulk of the meal for the purpose of binding while the meat is mostly there to work as an enticing ingredient to encourage the dog to eat.